Cielquan/python_test-cielquan/CONTRIBUTING.rst

 on keywords.
 Commit messages will be checked in the CI pipeline.

-If you set up ``pre-commit`` as described above you already have the ``commit-msg`` hook installed which will check you commit message for compliance.
+If you set up ``pre-commit`` as described above you already have the ``commit-msg`` hook installed which will check your commit message for compliance.

-For small changes (like fixing a typo) you may disrespect the standard but then a maintainer has to make a squash commit eventually and write a correct commit message for you.
-So we highly encourage you to write compliant commit messages as this will increase the likelihood for your pull request to be merged.

-For larger changes (like feature additions with and without doc updates) we will ask you fix you commit messages if they are not compliant.
+For small changes (like fixing a typo) with one commit and for larger changes (like feature additions) with multiple commits alike we will ask you fix you commit messages if they are not compliant.
+So we highly recommend you to set ``pre-commit`` up as it is very easy.

 Development